Renting vs Buying. Beginning the Journey…

 We recommend purchasing an instrument after it’s clear the student is inspired to play and wants to keep at it.
 The difference in quality will make them want to play more, and you are showing that you believe in them.

 At Potter’s, we assume a long-term commitment to music on the part of our customers.
-Our rental programs allow you to build equity while using one of our quality instruments.
+Our instrument rental program allows you to build equity while using one of our quality instruments.
 This way, when the student is very little and apt to change sizes in a year or less you can use the rental program until they slow down in their growth rate – usually at 1/8 or 1/4 size.

 The rental credit can then be used to purchase a “Step Up” quality instrument.
 You are then free to participate in our trade up program, increasing in size and quality as the student progresses.
 Your teacher should guide you in choosing the appropriate instrument as they progress.
 Potter Violins guarantees 100% of the original purchase price as a trade-in credit on any instrument purchased from us.